slomo/compil/doc/language_reference.rst

     )  ;; returns 55

-**NOTE**: It may be possible to define recursiv functions with more than one actual parameter, but as of now in my opinion this is not covered by the mathematical fix point operator.
+**NOTE**: It may be possible to define recursive functions with more than one actual parameter, but as of now in my opinion this is not covered by the mathematical fix point operator.

-**ATTENTION**: Currently there is a quickfix in type detection and llvm generation that allows only recursiv functions with `int -> int` and crashes if more the one fix expression exists.
+**ATTENTION**: Currently there is a quickfix in type detection and llvm generation that allows only recursive functions with `int -> int` and crashes if more than one fix expression exists.

-**ATTENTION**: Assuming that the type detection for recursiv function works as planned, the compiler will not be able to figure out types for primitiv infnit recursive functions ( eg. `` f x = f x `` ).
+**ATTENTION**: Assuming that the type detection for recursive function works as planned, the compiler will not be able to figure out types for primitive infinite recursive functions ( eg. `` f x = f x `` ).